Indian Mounds Regional Park

 Please Respect The Mounds

-Few citizens of Saint Paul realize this great treasure of the past they possess in Indian Mounds Park, remnants of one of mankind's earliest organized civilizations, a civilization that prospered while there were still pharaohs in Egypt and great dynasties in China.
+The Indian Mounds are Saint Paul's great treasure of the past, remnants of one of mankind's earliest organized civilizations, a civilization that prospered while there were still pharaohs in Egypt and great dynasties in China.
 So please respect these burial mounds, sacred for over 2,000 years, to the first people of Minnesota.
 They are the graves of their ancestors, not observation decks or playgrounds.

 Please call the Park Permit Office at 651-632-5111 for more information or to make a reservation.
 Office hours are 7:00 a.m. to 3:30 p.m., Monday through Friday.